 Meanwhile, the components needed to secure and connect the modern business have never been more disconnected.
-This has been driven by two factors: the organizations that must support legacy infrastructure in tandem with its newer tools, and the vendors who have chosen to focus on building either networking OR security products (but rarely both).
+This has been driven by two factors: the organizations that must support legacy infrastructure in tandem with its newer tools; and the vendors who have chosen to focus on building either networking OR security products (but rarely both).
 These vendors have forced hybrid architected organizations to assemble a variety of solutions to meet their needs.

-On the networking side, expensive proprietary boxes reside inside of data centers requiring manual configuration and updates, while entirely different vendors/solutions are needed to connect cloud environments.
+On the networking side, expensive proprietary boxes reside inside of data centers requiring manual configuration and updates, while entirely different vendors/solutions are needed to connect to cloud environments.
 End-users are given VPN clients that increase latency, but whose security is useless when connecting to SaaS applications.
 A mix of telcos, hardware, software and services are cobbled together resulting in massive complexity, expense and teams to manage the entire system.

 It is common for modern organizations to have 15 or more security solutions in place.
 The resulting service chaining required to protect everything introduces latency and potential security gaps.